 This MSc is designed to enable the student to gain an in depth understanding of emergency and resuscitation medicine with the focus on patients presenting to the Emergency Department.
 In the first module students will learn basic skills to aid identifying reading material, reviewing papers and clinical study design.
 These skills will be used in their subsequent personal study.
 Subsequent modules will help the students to develop an in depth and sophisticated understanding of shock, tissue hypoxia, organ failure and resuscitation.
 In the first year students will learn about the pathophysiology of shock and the tools used to treat this.
 The focus is on common medical conditions and how these interact to cause shock and organ failure.
-In year 2 these skills are further developed and include learning about the imaging and biochemical tools that are used in assessing and diagnosing critical illness.
-In year 2 the student is also introduced to trauma shock and toxicology.
-In the final module students will have the option of choosing between Module 8A (pre-hospital and mass casualty) or Module 8B (paediatric emergency medicine).
+In year 2 the student is also introduced to trauma shock and toxicology and has the option between a module on diagnostic tools in critical illness or on tactical medical care.
+In the final module, students will also have the option of choosing between a module on pre-hospital and mass casualty or paediatric emergency medicine.
 In year 3 the students will have the opportunity to research, write and present a scientific paper on a topic of their choice, developed from the programme material and lectures.
 Programme graduates are expected to apply the theoretical knowledge gained to: